sed-group/sed-backend/README.md

 - run `docker-compose build` again.
 - Run `docker-compose up -d` again.

+### Production setup
+In production (on the SED Server) things are slightly different.
+- Go to project root
+- Run `docker-compose -f docker-compose.yml -f docker-compose.prod.yml build`
+- Run `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d`
+- Done

+The reason we need to setup production slightly differently is because we also need docker-compose to use the contents of `docker-compose.prod.yml` which contains setup instructions that are specific to the production environment.

 ### Manual docker setup
 This is for documentation purposes.
 If docker-compose is working, then you should probably use that instead.